skym97/watch_more_movies/docs/quickstart/before_you_start.md

     * A current version of [json-server](https://www.npmjs.com/package/json-server)
     * A current copy of the database file.
 You can get this by syncing your fork.
     * **TIP**: If you're using a fork of the repo, create a working branch in which to do your tutorials.
 Create a new branch for each tutorial to prevent a mistake in one from affecting your work in another.
     * The [Postman desktop app](https://www.postman.com/downloads/).
-Because you run the **Visual Chronicle service** on your development system with an `http://localhost` hostname, the web-version of Postman can't perform the exercises.
+Because you run the **Watch More Movies service** on your development system with an `http://localhost` hostname, the web-version of Postman can't perform the exercises.

 ## Test your development system

 To test your development system, follow these steps:

 1. Create and checkout a test branch of your fork of the To-Do-service repo.
-Your `GitHub repo workspace` is the directory that contains your fork of the `visual chronicle` repo.
+Your `GitHub repo workspace` is the directory that contains your fork of the `Watch More Movies` repo.

     ```shell
     cd <your GitHub repo workspace>